About InLinkUK from BT

 Will I always receive a gigabit of bandwidth when I access the network?

 There are many factors that impact the real bandwidth available to a connected device.
 Among these are the number of devices connected, client device performance, radio interference in the environment from wireless or other electronic devices, and the speed of the services being accessed.
 Rarely will an individual device be able to access a full gigabit, but by providing a gigabit network we are ensuring the best possible performance for all clients.

 How many users can an InLink accommodate all at once—how many people can be using the gigabit Wi-fi hotspot before it slows down?

 An InLink can support hundreds of users simultaneously up to 100 metres from each kiosk.
 Performance will vary depending on activity, and the network is always shared equally with all connected users.

-How often will the InLinkUK from BT’s hardware be updated?
+How often is the InLinkUK from BT’s hardware updated?

 Technology changes in the blink of an eye, so InLinkUK from BT is custom-built to keep up with the latest technologies and user experience trends.